softwaresaved/UK-carpentry-workshops-extractor/README.md

     -c, --country_code COUNTRY_CODE  ISO-3166-1 two-letter country_code code or 'all' for all countries.
 Defaults to 'GB'.
     -w WORKSHOPS_FILE,               File within 'data/workshops' directory where to save the workshops extracted from AMY to.
 Defaults to carpentry-workshops_COUNTRY_CODE_DATE.csv.
         --workshops_file
+    -g GOOGLE_DRIVE_FOLDER_ID,       ID of a Google Drive folder where to upload the extracted data to --google_folder_id
     -v, --version                    Show version
     -h, --help                       Show this help message
 ```